kindelia/Kindelia/WHITEBOOK.md

 Serialization
 -------------

-Kindelia blocks are serialized to binary following the procedures below:
+K-Chan blocks are serialized to binary following the procedures below:

 ### Fixlen